With diabetes there are often important choices to make and many

 you can come up with a joint plan to successfully manage your diabetes.

 It could be of some help to make a list of topics about your

 diabetes care that you can discuss with your diabetes care team, such as:

-Your blood sugar levels and target number
+Your blood glucose levels and target number

 amount and type of medication (pills or injections)